MicrosoftDocs/SupportArticles-docs/support/azure/azure-kubernetes/operationisnotallowed.md

 ---
-title: Cluster pending operation (OperationIsNotAllowed) errors
+title: Cluster pending operation (OperationNotAllowed) errors
-description: Learn to resolve OperationIsNotAllowed errors that occur when you try to start, upgrade, or scale an Azure Kubernetes Service (AKS) cluster. ms.date: 08/17/2023
+description: Learn to resolve OperationNotAllowed errors that occur when you try to start, upgrade, or scale an Azure Kubernetes Service (AKS) cluster. ms.date: 08/17/2023
 author: axelgMS
 ms.author: axelg